How an Abnormal EKG Can Affect Your Life Insurance

 - The side effects of certain medications, such as beta blockers or calcium channel blockers.

 The first thing to keep in mind is that you should not panic if your EKG reading reveals abnormalities.
+Your physician will evaluate your family history, your medical history, your current health and any symptoms you might be experiencing.
 These abnormalities can mean a number of things and may not have a detrimental effect on your life insurance premiums.

 What To Do If Your EKG Is Abnormal